 Dr. Rebecca Moore is one of the most notable educators, researchers, and writers on new and alternative religious movements throughout the world.
 The Professional Materials series contains her lectures, research materials and research papers.
 Highlights include Dr. Moore’s collected research on varying religious organizations and her research papers written throughout her academic career.

-(Robert Ray is head of Special Collections at San Diego State University Library.
+(Robert Ray was head of Special Collections at San Diego State University Library.
 The SDSU library’s announcement about the exhibit is here.
-His other story in this edition of the jonestown report is SDSU Art Display Nears End, But Collections Continue to Grow.
-He can be reached at firstname.lastname@example.org.)
+His other story in this edition of the jonestown report is SDSU Art Display Nears End, But Collections Continue to Grow.)